You are here

 You must send us a CQC-countersigned DBS number.
 You might have another DBS number from a previous job, but it's important to remember that a CQC-countersigned DBS number is different.
 If your DBS number is not countersigned by CQC it will not be valid.
 This means we will have to reject your application.

-- Individuals applying for registration to carry on or manage a care service:
+- Individuals applying for registration to manage a care service

 - All partners